Return

 Practical Applications

-• Use this video to provide insights into preaching and scripture for a worship team, group of seminary students, clergy, or committee.
+• Use this video to provide insights into preaching and scripture for a worship team, group of seminary students, clergy, or a committee.

 About the Contributor